-“Schie” are a kind of shrimp you can only find in the Venetian lagoon and are typically paired with polenta.“Polenta e schie” used to be the most popular foods among the poor.
-Nowadays, this dish is not on the cheaper side anymore, as the main ingredient has started to become scarce and quite hard to find in the lagoon.
-The recipe is quite simple.
-Schie are cooked and seasoned in lemon, garlic, pepper and salt and then served over steaming polenta.
-So delish!
+Schie are a kind of shrimp you can only find in the Venetian lagoon.
+Typically and paired with polenta.
+Polenta e Schie used to be the most popular food for poor Venetians.
+Nowadays, this dish isn’t so cheap, as the main ingredient is difficult to source due to scarcity.
+Schie are cooked and seasoned in lemon, garlic, pepper and salt, then served over steaming polenta.
+Buon appetito!

-Moving onto main dishes, “Risi e bisi” is a simple meal made of rice and peas.
-It isn’t the most renowned among traditional Venetian cuisine, but its origin is quite funny and peculiar.
-The production of rice in Venice started in the fifteenth Century and was largely promoted because of the low cost and wide availability.
-The Doge himself used to stand out of Doge’s Palace and salute its folk by holding a plate of risi e bisi.
-From that, it became a symbolic dish for the locals to eat on St. Mark’s Day, celebrated on the 25th of April.
-It is an easy and simple dish that you can find at every restaurant in Venice, buon appetito!
+After antipasti comes the main course.
+Risi e Bisi is a simple meal made of rice and peas.
+While it isn’t one of the most celebrated in traditional Venetian cuisine, it has a funny and peculiar origin story.
+The production of rice in Venice started in the fifteenth Century and was largely promoted because of it’s low cost and wide availability.
+The Doge himself used to stand out in front of Doge’s Palace and salute his subjects by holding a plate of Risi e Bisi.
+From then on, it became a symbolic dish for the locals to eat on St. Mark’s Day, celebrated on the 25th of April.
+These days, you can find this dish in any restaurant in Venice.